deepstreamIO/deepstream.io-website/docs/00-tutorials/70-custom-plugins/10-an-overview.md

 The Subscription Registry is sort of like the dispatch centre of deepstream.
 It holds all subscriptions and gets told whenever someone subscribes or unsubscribes to anything.
 It's also responsible for sending those messages out to all interested clients.
 This is a plugin purely because we want to start experimenting with different broadcast patterns and allowing users to decide which one makes most sense.
 We'll be adding an example plugin to this in the future as it's quite complex.
 However if anyone is interested please raise a git issue and we'll be more than happy to run you through it!

+## Custom Plugins

+A custom plugin is something that can add new functionality to connect your world to internal deepstream logic and services.
+A couple of random examples:

+- Forcefully terminating user sessions via a HTTP request
+- Refreshing valve permissions on demand without a server restart
+- Send login/logout events to a third party system
+- Changing deepstream configuration during runtime (like timeout durations)

+The custom plugin API currently is just in its infancy, and we're hoping that we get requests of useful (and crazy!) ideas to help us mold it into something even more powerful!

+To see example custom plugins please look at [building custom plugins](20-custom-plugin.md)